Review work hours in a time tracking calendar

 Frequently asked questions

-Why use a calendar view for time tracking?
+Why use a time tracking calendar?

 Can I create entries directly from the calendar?